Close

 Mobilising regularly and remaining well hydrated at all times is also recommended.

-When can I start driving again after a belt lipectomy?
+When can I start driving again after a Belt Lipectomy?

 You should not consider driving for the first two weeks after surgery.
 After this time, you should only drive if you feel safe doing so.